weidmueller/u-os-sdk-quickstart/README.md

 It demonstrates usage of the SDK with cmake, usage of the SDK with autotools and how to build c/c++ shared and static libraries and use them in your own c/c++ projects.
 The flatbuffers library is going to be useful for building user applications because some u-Os services use flatbuffers interfaces.

-The workplace folder also provides files that configure a build environment in a Docker container.
-VSC operates Docker for you to create this container and connect to it to use it as a build server.
+The workplace folder also provides files that configure a build environment in one of two Docker containers.
+VSC operates Docker for you to create the appropriate container and connect to it to use it as a build server.
+One container is for the ARM 32 bit u-Os device UC20-WL2000-AC and the other is for the ARM 64-bit devices UC20-M3000 and UC20-M4000.

 ## How to prepare the build environment: